wattry/express-typed-query/README.md

 # Express Typed Query

-Converts query strings to Javascript typed objects
+No dependency module that converts query strings to Javascript typed objects with optional dates.
+Can be used in the browser and NodeJS.

 ## Install